Fatty Liver Disease and Nonalcoholic Steatohepatitis (NASH)

 At Dietitians of Alaska, our dietitians can play a pivotal role in supporting individuals with NASH or fatty liver disease in managing their condition and improving their overall health and well-being.

-Understanding Fatty Liver Disease (NAFLD)
+Understanding Metabolic Associated Fatty Liver Disease (MAFLD)

 Who is at Risk:

-Understanding NASH
+UNDERSTANDING NASH

 Nonalcoholic Steatohepatitis (NASH) is a progressive liver disease characterized by the accumulation of fat in the liver, accompanied by inflammation and potential scarring.
 Unlike alcoholic liver disease, NASH occurs in individuals who do not consume excessive quantities of alcohol.
 Over time, NASH can lead to serious complications such as fibrosis, cirrhosis, and liver failure if left untreated.